chili-publish/studio-ui/documentation/advanced-integration.md

 #### outputSettings

-The outputSettings option, is quite a flexible way to set the available output types for your integrations.
+The outputSettings option, is quite a flexible way to set the available output types for your integrations, this option will be overridden when `userInterfaceID` is provided.

 It's an optional parameter, that will show every output setting that is available when not provided, but it allows some fine-grained management of the output types available.